Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models: Background and Preliminaries

 \subsection{Threat Model}

-We focus on copyright protection in non-adversarial settings, aiming to prevent models from unintentionally generating or being directly prompted to generate copyrighted content during normal usage.
-While a sufficiently motivated attacker might still be able to coerce the model into producing such content, our primary objective is to prevent routine copyright infringements.
+Our goal is to safeguard against inadvertent disclosure of copyrighted material in typical, non-adversarial settings.
+Under this threat model, we seek to minimize the model’s tendency to reproduce protected text.
+Although a determined attacker might still be able to coerce the model into producing such content, our primary objective is to prevent routine copyright infringements.